seizedcat/proxychecker/README.md

 # proxyscanner
-Fast Proxy Scanner To Scan Proxy Lists Using Threads In Python.
+Fast Proxy Checker To Check Proxy Lists Using Threads In Python.